Alizeded/BERP/README.md

 ## Description

-The implementation of Blind Estimator of Room Acoustic and Physical Parameters (BERP) is Pytorch based for training and evaluating a model for room acoustic and physical parameters estimation all-in-one.
+The implementation of Blind Estimator of Room Acoustic and Physical Parameters (BERP) is Pytorch-based framework for predicting room acoustic and physical parameters estimation all-in-one.
 The project is based on PyTorch Lightning and Hydra.
 This implementation includes the data preprocessing pipelines, model architectures, training and inference strategies, and experimental configurations.

 ## Installation